Abaqus/Standard

 with one of the previous generic files as

 an external user file.
-Those files handles the loading of
+Those files handle the loading of

 MFront